Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Introduction

-As an example, Construction $\pi_A$ lattices are then adopted for communication over the AWGN channel.
-In order to achieve the ultimate shaping gain of 1.53 dB, efficient shaping techniques have to be employed.
-We tailor a recently proposed construction of nested lattice codes by Ordentlich and Erez \cite{ordentlich_erez_simple} specifically for our Construction $\pi_A$ lattices.
-We then show that this construction is able to produce a sequence of nested lattice codes that can achieve the AWGN channel capacity under multistage decoding, which again substantially reduces decoding complexity.
-Lattices generated by the Construction $\pi_A$ preserve most of the structure of Construction A lattices with codes over prime fields and hence can be applied to most of the applications using lattices from such construction.
-However, there are some subtle differences between these constructions that may have a bearing on the application at hand.
+{\black Construction $\pi_A$ lattices are then adopted for communication over the AWGN channel.
+Following \cite{loeliger97}, we show the existence of lattice codes with sphere shaping that can achieve $\frac{1}{2}\log(\text{SNR})$ bits/channel with multistage decoding.
+We also tailor a recent construction of nested lattice codes by Ordentlich and Erez \cite{ordentlich_erez_simple} specifically for our Construction $\pi_A$ lattices.
+For such lattice codes, an isomorphism between lattice codewords and messages is guaranteed and can be easily identified.
+The achievable rate of the proposed multilevel nested lattice codes under multistage decoding is then analyzed.
+It is shown that with hypercube shaping, the proposed nested lattice codes only suffer from 1.53 dB SNR loss in shaping gain.
+This gap can be further reduced if there exists Construction $\pi_A$ lattices that can provide better shaping than that of hypercube shaping.}

+Lattices generated by the Construction $\pi_A$ preserve most of the structure of Construction A lattices with codes over prime fields and hence can be applied to most of the applications using lattices from Construction A. However, there are some subtle differences between these constructions that may have a bearing on the application at hand.
 For e.g., lattices built from Construction $\pi_A$ appear to be ideally suited for lattice index coding \cite{natarajan15_LIC_ITW} \cite{natarajan14_LIC} and more so than other known constructions.
 Lattices from Construction $\pi_A$ have been considered for the compute-and-forward paradigm \cite{nazer2011CF} in \cite{huangisit14}.
 In this case, the set of integer combinations that can be decoded and forwarded may be smaller than those from Construction A since in effect the modulo operation at the relay is only over a ring instead of over a prime field.

 We also provide a generalization of Construction $\pi_A$ to codes over rings.
 This generalization is called Construction $\pi_D$ and subsumes Construction A, Construction D \cite{BarnesSloane83} \cite[Page 232]{conway1999sphere}, and Construction $\pi_A$ as special cases.
 The main idea which allows this generalization is from the observation made in \cite{feng11rings} indicating the connection between Construction D and Construction A with codes over rings.